 The Liberty Bell exhibit was not very big, so an hour is plenty of time to see it.
 I liked the way it was set up, the Liberty Bell is nicely featured.
 You can see it from outside through a window.
 From inside the exhibit, when you look at the bell, you see Independence Hall in the background.

 I didn’t know much about the Liberty Bell beside its iconic crack.
 It is rumored that the bell rang to summon everyone to hear the first reading of the Declaration of Independence, but no one knows how it was cracked.
 I knew the Liberty Bell was symbolic but I don’t think I got it until this exhibit.
 The crack in the Liberty Bell shows that even something that appears strong and durable can be fragile and easily damaged.
 The same goes for Liberty.

 I also had no idea that the Liberty Bell was a symbol used in the fight against slavery and also for Women’s rights.
 It was so popular the Liberty Bell actually went out on a national tour.
 Also, the Justice Bell was created as a replica of the Liberty Bell to symbolize the fight for women’s right to vote.
 The clapper of the Justice Bell was chained to the side so that it could not be rung before women had the right to vote.
 The Justice Bell also went on tour but now resides not too far away at Valley Forge National Historical Park.

 So while you are enjoying your Fourth of July weekend, remember how precious liberty is and be thankful.
-What other historical sites from the early days of the United States have you visited?
+What other historical sites you visited?
 I would love to hear more about it in the comments.

 Expert Tips for Visiting Historical Sites in Philadelphia